Skip to content

 “And you’re a healer?”

-“I didn’t ask your name,” he interrupted.
+“I didn’t ask your name,” the overseer interrupted.
 “I asked if you’re a healer.”

 “I am a healer, sir,” Autumn replied, withdrawing his hand and turning off his smile.